MishaPnt/Sorting/README.md

 # Sorting
-Program  for sorting array with quick method,bubble and choice
+Program  for sorting array with quick,bubble and choice methods